ovish/rwby-wiki-rwby/e6-dvlp.md

 Volume 2 again premiered at RTX 2014, which took place from July 4th–6th, 2014.

-## Japanese ReleaseEdit
+## Japanese Release
-The Volume 1 Limited Edition theatrical release Japanese DVD/Blu-ray cover.
+The Volume 1 Limited edition theatrical release Japanese DVD/Blu-ray cover.
 Illustrated by Kuma.
 In 2014, it was announced that Warner Bros.
 Japan had received distribution rights for a Japanese release of RWBY[62][63] – the first time an American-made anime would be marketed and released in Japan, the birthplace of anime.

 The Japanese dub, released in 2015 on Blu-Ray and DVD, included several highly notable names in the Japanese anime voice acting scene, such as Saori Hayami, Yū Shimamura and Ami Koshimizu.[64]
 The Japanese dub of RWBY Volume 1 was also screened in 6 theaters in Japan on November 14th, 2015.[65]
 The Blu-Ray disc release was ranked #2 in any category in Japan for the week of December 7th-13th.[66]
 Some of the Japanese merchandise, including the dubbed DVD and Blu-Ray discs and the Japanese soundtrack release, was also made available through the Rooster Teeth store in the United States following the conclusion of Volume 3.[67]